signavio/tech-blog/_posts/2017-04-05-sniffy-database-profiler.md

 ## Profile SQL statements with Sniffy

-To many or to slow database queries can slow down the response time of your application, that has a major impact on the user experiance.
+Too many or too slow database queries can slow down the response time of your application, which in turn impacts the user experience.
-Slow response times can lead to users quit using your website.
+Slow response times can cause your users to quit using your application.
 Therefore you should always test the response time of your application in development in addition to functional tests.

-But development systems often have a smaller data set compared to the production system, making the response time fast in development but slow in production.
+But development systems have a smaller data set compared to the production system, making the response time fast in development but slow in production.
 So how can a developer identify a potential slow part of the application if flawed behavior depends on a larger database?

 # Identify SQL anti-pattern